bbc/hive-ci/workshop/prerequisites.md

 To run Android tests you will need to have ADB installed.
 Note that the version that comes with Ubuntu will cause problems so use this instead:

-* Download the latet version of the SDK from [http://developer.android.com/sdk/index.html](http://developer.android.com/sdk/index.html)
+* Download the latet version of the SDK from [http://developer.android.com/sdk/index.html](http://developer.android.com/sdk/index.html).
+Ensure you install the command line tools.
 * Unzip and move to `/opt/adt/sdk`
 * Run `/opt/adt/sdk/tools/android update sdk --no-ui` to download the platform tools.
 This will install all platforms and so may take a while.